 Water and Talcum Powder Fights

-The closer we got to Pub Street, the busier it became, to the point where we were struggling to keep track of each other.
-Pub Street itself was chaotic, as revellers spilled out into the road from bars and restaurants.
+The closer we got to Pub Street, the busier it became, to the point where we struggled to keep track of each other.
+Pub Street itself was chaotic, as revellers spilt out into the road from bars and restaurants.
 Loud Khmer New Year songs pumped out from all directions competing with each other for volume.
-The entire length of the street was crowded with people shoulder to shoulder, crammed in like a tin of sardines; a big water and talcum powder fight was in full flow.

 It was a bit much for some of us as you really couldn’t move.
 We soon decided to admit defeat and retreated away from the main strip to the safety of a nearby, less crowded bar.